bitsundbaeume-auxmuc/energy_api_collector/README.md

 # Energy API Collector
 Collects json-data from eon based grids and stores them inside a nextcloud.
+The current values are crawled every five minutes, the historic and intraday data once a day.
 To save space, the files get daily compromized to a 7z-file

 # How to start
 ## Create a nextcloud account